WICG/historical-paymentrequest/explainer.md

 The User-Agent presents to the user the intersection of merchant-supported payment instruments and user-installed payment instruments.
 When the user selects a payment instrument, the User-Agent passes both `details` and instrument-specific data from `schemeData` off to selected intrument.

 The `paymentRequest` object will implement [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).

-> ZK: Are strings the best way to handle payment instrument selection?
-How do we stop bad people from registering themselves as supported instruments for schemes they don't really support (e.g. bobpay pretending to support fredpay)?

-> ZK: I started off with paymentRequest() returning a promise, but given that we need to support shipping addresses, which mean communicating back with the merchant, the promise no longer seems like the [right move](https://www.w3.org/2001/tag/doc/promises-guide#one-time-events)

 Restrictions:
   - Page calling `paymentRequest` must be HTTPS